Ownership & Governance

 If you have a small business with less than 20 employees and up to $5 million in annual revenues as an entity like a limited liability company or S corporation, the act now requires you to give information about ownership and control.

-Our partner, the U.S. Chamber of Commerce, breaks down this new rule and its potential impact on U.S. small businesses.
+Our partner, the U.S. Chamber of Commerce, breaks down this rule and its potential impact on U.S. small businesses.

 What is the Corporate Transparency Act?